wsmd/github-profile-status/README.md

 ## Motivation

-GitHub introduced a [new feature](https://github.blog/changelog/2019-01-09-set-your-status/) that allows users to set a status on their GitHub profile!
+GitHub introduced a [new feature](https://github.blog/changelog/2019-01-09-set-your-status/) that allows you to set your status on your profile!

-> You can now set your status on GitHub!
-Use your status to share specific information with only your organization, or share a status with all of GitHub!
-Optionally, you can indicate that you’re busy so your collaborators can determine whether to mention someone else for a quicker response.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/2100222/55207714-ba68c380-51b1-11e9-9283-d11e4265a827.png" width="482" />
 <br />
 <br />
 </div>

-This library allows you to programmatically update your GitHub profile status.
-With this, you can do really interesting stuff, like displaying what you're listening to right on GitHub!
+This library gives you the ability to programmatically update your GitHub profile status.
+With this, you can do really interesting stuff, like [displaying what you're listening to](https://github.com/wsmd/github-now-playing) right on GitHub!
 The possibilities are endless!

 ## Installation

+This library is available on the [npm](https://www.npmjs.com/package/github-profile-status) registry as a [node](https://nodejs.org/en/) module and can be installed by running:

 ```sh
 # via npm